Tharunkumar916/Linux-Process-API-fork-wait-exec/README.md

 # PROGRAM:

-## C Program to create new process using Linux API system calls fork() and getpid() , getppid() and to print process ID and parent Process ID using Linux API system calls
+## C Program to create new process using Linux API system calls fork() and getpid() , getppid() and to print process ID and parent Process ID using Linux API system call

 ```
 #include <stdio.h>